veelenga/veelenga.github.io/_posts/2020-09-16-tracking-paper-trail-versions.markdown

 So we have an ability to track the save requests performed by the client using our endpoint.
 However, how can we track the changes made during this call?

-## Tracking versions per save request
+## Log versions created during save request

 To be able to solve this, the first step will be to add a reference between `SaveRequest` and `PaperTrail::Version` models so the db schema would look like this: